HALF IRON COURSE

 SWIM WAVE ASSIGNMENTS

 Per USA Triathlon guidelines, participants are assigned to swim waves by age and gender.
-WE DO NOT GRANT REQUESTS TO BE ASSIGNED TO SWIM WAVES WITH FRIENDS, FAMILY, TRAINING PARTNERS, ETC. The only “special wave request” that will be honored is for those athletes who select “elite wave” when they register.
-The “Elite/Early Wave” is a mixed-gender mixed-age group wave of competitive triathletes who compete ONLY for overall rankings and are INELIGIBLE for age group rankings and age group awards.
+WE DO NOT GRANT REQUESTS TO BE ASSIGNED TO SWIM WAVES WITH FRIENDS, FAMILY, TRAINING PARTNERS, ETC. The only “special wave request” that will be honored is for those athletes who select “wave one” when they register.
+Wave one, aka the “elite/early wave” is a mixed-gender mixed-age group wave of competitive triathletes who compete ONLY for overall rankings and are INELIGIBLE for age group rankings and age group awards.
 Age groups are the same as the competitive divisions listed above and include 14 & under, 15-19, 20-24, 25-29, etc. in five-year age brackets up to age 80+.
 Some swim waves (example: men age 30-39) will be larger than others due to the concentration of athletes in that demographic group.
 Since certain age brackets will have fewer competitors, some swim waves will include more than one age-gender bracket (example: women age 20-29 includes two brackets).
 Per USA Triathlon guidelines, the maximum swim wave size is 150.
 If there are more than 150 participants in a given age and gender bracket, that group will be split over two waves.
-The progression of waves in 2018 is as follows:
+The progression of waves in 2019 is as follows:

 - elite wave